Impact of population size on early adaptation in rugged fitness landscapes: Mean fitness evolution and steady state

 As the Moran and Wright-Fisher walks are Markov chains, one can write a master equation on the probability $P_i$ that the population is in state $i$ (representing its genotype).
 Let us denote time, expressed in number of mutation events, by a discrete variable $\tau$.
 The master equation reads:

-where $G_i$ is the set of neighbors of $i$ (i.e. the $L$ genotypes that differ from $i$ by only one mutation) and the $P_{ij}/L$ are the transition probabilities, where $P_{ij}$ is given in \cref{eq:moran} for the Moran walk and \cref{eq:transition_proba_wf} for the Wright-Fisher walk.
+where $G_i$ is the set of neighbors of $i$ (i.e.\ the $L$ genotypes that differ from $i$ by only one mutation) and the $P_{ij}/L$ are the transition probabilities.
+Indeed, $1/L$ is the probability that the mutation yields the neighbor $j$ of $i$, while $P_{ij}$ is the fixation probability of this mutation, given by \cref{eq:moran} for the Moran walk or \cref{eq:transition_proba_wf} for the Wright-Fisher walk.

 Solving numerically \cref{eq:master_eq} allows us to compute the mean fitness $F(\tau)$, see \cref{fig:fitness_vs_time}:

 where $G$ is the set of all nodes and $f_i$ is the fitness of node $i$.